The Human Truth Foundation

 Health:

 Israel does relatively well in encouraging good health, compared to many other countries.
-Israel comes in the best 20 when it comes to its average life expectancy11.
-It does better than average in its suicide rate30, its adolescent birth rate18, its food aid and health contributions and WHO compliance31, its alcohol consumption rate32 and in its immunizations take-up33.
-But, things still need to improve in Israel.
-Israel does worse than average in its fertility rate13 and in its smoking rate34.
-The prevalence of overweight adults has increased by 14% over the past 40 years.
+Israel comes in the best 20 in its average life expectancy11.
+It does better than average when it comes to its suicide rate31, its adolescent birth rate19, its food aid and health contributions and WHO compliance32, its alcohol consumption rate33 and in its immunizations take-up34.
+But, there's bad news too.
+Israel does worse than average in terms of its smoking rate35 and in its fertility rate14.
+The number of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Israel in 1990 was the tenth highest in the world, at 77.2yrs.
 It improved this by another +5.6yrs in the 30 years from 1990, although less than the global average of +7.9yrs.
+Israel has had a long-term consistent fertility rate, and is one of only 22 countries to vary by less than 1.0 each decade since the 1960s.
+Its peak fertility rate was 3.87 in 1960.

 Life Expectancy